● To enhance the knowledge and understanding about food, nutrition and lifestyle cultures

 that positively impact one’s health.

-● To connect nutrition professionals from around the world to people in need of their services and create sustainable matches that will enhance the health and well-being of individuals.
+● To connect nutrition professionals from around the world to people in need of their services and to shine light on food and wellness culture from the people who are living it.

-● To grow as a news/media wellness portal that focuses on delivering the following:
+● To grow as an independent media wellness portal that focuses on delivering the following:

-○ Podcast of interviews with various dietitians, chefs, and food advocates from around the world.
+○ Podcast: interviews with various dietitians from around the world.

 ○ Global Dietitian Directory of dietitians and licensed nutritionists based on location and